huu4ontocord/oftf/README.md

   -h, --help            show this help message and exit -input_dir INPUT_DIR  the directory where the input jsonls are stored -output_dir OUTPUT_DIR
-                        the directory where the outpuf jsonls are stored -num_jobs NUM_JOBS    the number of jobs -buffer_size BUFFER_SIZE
+                        the directory where the output jsonls are stored -num_jobs NUM_JOBS    the number of jobs -buffer_size BUFFER_SIZE
                         buffer for document reading for multiprocessing